 Part of schedule A (see above) Relating to Code of Governance reference Summary of requirement 7.
 Additional requirement of foundation trust annual reporting manual Board n/a The annual report should include a brief description of the length of appointments of the non-executive directors, and how they may be terminated.
 8. 2: Disclose Nominations committee(s) B.2.10 A separate section of the annual report should describe the work of the nominations committee(s), including the process it has used in relation to board appointments.
 See se ection 3.2 9.
 Additional requirement of foundation trust annual reporting manual Nominations committee(s) n/a The disclosure in the annual report on the work of the nominations committee should include an explanation if neither an external search consultancy nor open advertising has been used in the appointment of a chair or non-executive director.
 Not a pplicable 10.
 2: Disclose Chair/council of governors B.3.1 A chairperson's other significant commitments should be disclosed to the council of governors before appointment and included in the annual report.
-Changes to such commitments should be reported to the council of governors as they arise, and included in the next annual report. e at any time on request from the deputy company secretary.
-Since January neetings of the board of directors held in public.
+Changes to such commitments should be reported to the council of governors as they arise, and included in the next annual report. at any time on request from the deputy company secretary.
+Since January eetings of the board of directors held in public.
 11. 2: Disclose Council of governors B.5.6 Governors should canvass the opinion of the trust's members and the public, and for appointed governors the body they represent, on the NHS foundation trust's forward plan, including its objectives, priorities and strategy, and their views should be communicated to the board of directors.
 The annual report should contain a statement as to how this requirement has been undertaken and satisfied.
-Regul bullet ar information on stra ategy and developme y governors take par ent is included in th embers' meeting held on 25 July 2016, to which all members were invited. he trust's newsletter for members and the general public and in email practice' sessions during which they engage with patients and members 12.
+Regul bullet ar information on stra itegy and developme y governors take par ent is included in the mbers' meeting held on 25 July 2016, to which all members were invited. e trust's newsletter for members and the general public and in email practice' sessions during which they engage with patients and members 12.
 Additional requirement of foundation trust annual reporting manual Council of governors n/a If, during the financial year, the governors have exercised their power under paragraph 10C of schedule 7 of the NHS Act 2006, then information on this must be included in the annual report.
 This is required by paragraph 26(2)(aa) of schedule 7 to the NHS Act 2006, as amended by section 151 (8) of the Health and Social Care Act 2012.
 Power to require one or more of the directors to attend a governors' meeting for the purpose of obtaining information about the foundation trust's performance of its functions or the directors' performance of their duties (and deciding whether to propose a vote on the foundation trust's or directors' performance).
-Not a 13. pplicable 2: Disclose Board B.6.1 or directors' performance).
-Part of schedule A (see above) Relating to Code of Governance reference Summary of requirement ----------------------------------- ------------- ------------------------------------ ------------------------ ----------------------------------- ------------- ------------------------------------ ------------------------
+As inserted by section 151 (6) of the Health and Social Care Act 2012).
+Not a Not applicable 13.
+2: Disclose Board B.6.1 The board of directors should state in the annual report how performance evaluation of the board, its committees, and its directors, including the chairperson, has been conducted.